Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Proof of State Space Collapse in Proposition

-The function $f_n$ is designed such that applying the operator $\A$ to $f_n$ yields terms of order $\norm{z_\perp}^n$ and the Palm terms in BAR \eqref{eq:BAR} will have the polynomial in $\norm{z_\perp}^{n-1}$.
-Therefore, substituting $f_n$ in \eqref{eq: func_s1} into the BAR \eqref{eq:BAR}, we obtain an inequality in the form of
+Applying the test function $f_n$ to the BAR \eqref{eq:BAR}, $\A f_n$ produces terms of order $\norm{z_\perp}^n$, while the Palm terms in BAR \eqref{eq:BAR} yield a polynomial in \(\norm{z_\perp}\) of order up to \(n-1\).
+Specifically, we have the following inequality:

-where $a>0$ is a constant independent of $r$.
-The constant $B$ is the upper bound of a linear combination of terms given by Statements ({S1})-({S4}) corresponding to pairs in $S_{k,n}$ with finite coefficients that are independent of $r$.
-Thus, $B$ is also finite and independent of $r$ following the induction hypotheses.
-Consequently, we can prove (S1) for the induction step $n$.
-The detailed proof of ({S1}), including the definition of constant $a$ and the derivation of $B$, is given in \eqref{eq: resS1} of Section \ref{sec: proof of S1}.
+where \(b, c_1, c_2, c_3, c_4\) are positive constants independent of \(r\).
+Hence, by the induction hypotheses (S2) and (S4) for $n-1$, the right-hand side is bounded by a constant \(B\) independent of \(r\).
+Therefore, the induction step $n$ for (S1) is proved.
+The detailed proof of (S1) is provided in Section \ref{sec: proof of S1}.

 \paragraph{Proof of (S2) to (S4)} The proofs for Statements (S2)-(S4) follow a similar argument as in the proof of (S1), in which statements are bounded by applying specific test functions to the BAR \eqref{eq:BAR} and utilizing the induction hypotheses.
-Below we specify the test functions for (S2)-(S4) in \eqref{eq: func_s2}-\eqref{eq: func_s4}, respectively.
-The complete proofs are given in Sections \ref{sec: proofS2}-\ref{sec:proofS4}.
+Below we specify the test functions for (S2)-(S4) in \eqref{eq: func_s2}-\eqref{eq: func_s4}, respectively, whose complete proofs are given in Sections \ref{sec: proofS2}-\ref{sec:proofS4}.

-The above test functions are not bounded and hence not in $\D$.
-To address this issue, we can use a standard truncation technique as employed in \citet{GuanChenDai2024}, which will be omitted here for brevity.
+Note that the test functions provided above are not bounded, and therefore do not belong to the function space $\D$.
+To address this issue, we apply a standard truncation technique, as described in \citet{GuanChenDai2024}, which is omitted here for brevity.